When you move there are a few things you’ll need to do:

-Gas and electricity meters are usually installed in the kitchen, the hall or an outside meter box.
-If you can't find yours, check all cupboards thoroughly!
+Firstly, find out where your energy meters are – they’re usually installed in the kitchen, the hall or an outside meter box.
+If you can't find yours, check all cupboards thoroughly.

 You'll need to know where the trip switch is in case a faulty appliance or over-use of appliances causes the electricity to cut out.